roylouislgarcia/roylouislgarcia.github.io/about.md

 permalink: /about/
 ---

 This blog contains some of my raw thoughts and projects relating to things I am passionate about.
-Some posts are about personal projects, tech news, movies, software, products, etc..
-I may even include some tutorials on my recent tinkerings which may expose how some of my ideas hold against practical application.

-Some of the blog posts I will include can be characterized as either a thought exercise or actually building tangible projects that represent some of the concepts that I want to think and tinker with.
+Categories include:
+  * personal > opinions
+  * personal > projects
+  * learning > tutorials
+  * products > reviews
+  * portfolio > entries

-If you wish to find out more about me, please visit my online portfolio at [www.nostradmsx.com][my-online-portfolio].
+You can find my more comprehensive online portfolio at [www.nostradmsx.com][my-online-portfolio].

+_Tools:_

 This blog is written in Jekyll and is using the default Minima theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: